UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 user will enter the last expression so it is incorrect to eliminate unused functions).
 In order to support per-function optimization a [FunctionPassManager](xref:Llvm.NET.Transforms.FunctionPassManager) is created to hold the passes used for optimizing a function.
-The FunctionPassManager supports running the passes added to it against a function to transform it into the optimized form.
-Since a pass manager is tied to the module and, for JIT support, each function is generated into its own module a new function is needed to create the module and initialize the pass manager.
+The FunctionPassManager supports running the passes to transform a function into the optimized form.
+Since a pass manager is tied to the module and, for JIT support, each function is generated into its own module a new method in the code generator is used to create the module and initialize the pass manager.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter4/CodeGenerator.cs#InitializeModuleAndPassManager)]